microsoft/dbfs/README.md

 To build the ubuntu package:
   Run `make package-ubuntu` from root

+To build the rhel7 package:
+  Run `make package-rhel7` from root

 # Issues
 Please let us know of any issues you may have by filing an issue on this Github.